 Younger children can pick up a new language relatively easily and are best suited to public schools in the Netherlands, while older kids and teenagers are less likely to adapt to full-time schooling in a new language.
 In this case, an international school or bilingual programme is recommended.

-Homeschooling is not a common option for parents in Rotterdam – it is not explicitly recognised by Dutch law, and parents would encounter several hurdles to find exceptions to this.
-Moreover, given the high quality of education in the city, few families see the need for homeschooling.
+Homeschooling is not a common option for parents in Rotterdam – it is not explicitly recognised by Dutch law and, given the high quality of education in the city, few families see the need for homeschooling.

 Public schools in Rotterdam

 Compulsory education in the Netherlands begins at the age of five, but most parents opt to begin their child's schooling at age four, especially as this non-compulsory year is funded by the government.
 Tuition at Dutch public schools is free for children between the ages of four and 16, though some schools may ask for an additional parental contribution (ouderbijdrage).

 Teaching is in Dutch, which means that public schools aren't always a viable option for non-Dutch-speaking families or those who don't intend to stay in the country long term.

 Some public schools have international sections offering bilingual education (tweetalig onderwijs) designed for native English speakers.
 For some families, this is an ideal solution.
 Though not free, these programmes are subsidised by the government and are considerably cheaper than private international school fees.
 At present, the tweetalig onderwijs programme is offered by only a few select schools in Rotterdam.

 Most children attend a school in the same neighbourhood where they live, which makes getting to school easy but also means schools must be prioritised when looking for accommodation in Rotterdam.